Our website uses cookies for statistical purposes.

 The law governing this process is the Austrian Insolvency Code.
 One of our lawyers in Austria can give you complete information about the Code and the business reorganization principles applicable to Austrian legal entities.

-Closing a business in Austria will require several steps that mainly focused on ending business contracts, terminating licenses and, most importantly, satisfying the creditor debts.
+Company liquidation in Austria will require several steps that mainly focus on ending business contracts, terminating licenses and, most importantly, satisfying the creditor debts.
 Below are several steps investors need to make sure they complete before the business is terminated:

 1. Collect the due accounts payable: the amount the company is still entitled to collect from the customers for the delivered goods or services.